Cost of Electricity By State 2025

 This article is your complete guide to energy rates by state.
-As of 2023, the average cost of electricity in the US is 23 cents per kWh.
+While the current cost of electricity for 2025 is unknown, the most recent average cost of electricity in the US was 23 cents per kWh.
 Finding the exact cost per state is difficult to nail down because the cost of electricity varies by the minute.
 The methods used to calculate your energy bill can change by the weather, location, and market type.
 Understanding the different electric power rates by state can make an entire difference in the desirability of settling in one state or another.
-It can also help adjust how you save on your energy bill!
-If you’re ready to learn all about the different energy rates by state, read on!

-Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but to also become more energy efficient.
-We hope find this post helpful!
-And makes it easier for you to know more about energy rates by state.
+Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill but also to become more energy efficient.
+We hope you find this post helpful!
+It makes it easier for you to know more about energy rates by state.
 Be sure to also check out our one-of-a-kind energy savings calculator!

 The Energy Professor Electricity Rate Check Tool